DankTechnologies/DankEats/content/recipes/focaccia-and-pan-pizza/index.md

 Remove pan from oven and separate edges from pan all the way around (offset spatulas work best).
 Use spatula to lift a corner and peek at the bottom.
 If it looks pale / yellow-golden instead of golden-brown, move to a warming rack placed in a half-sheet pan and bake for a few more minutes, covering the top with foil if needed.
 Peek after a few minutes and keep going until the bottom is golden-brown.
 Move to warning rack on counter, top with grated parm/pecorino and oregano, and let rest for 5 minutes.

+### Double-Sauce Korean BBQ Pizza

+Same flow as the double-sauce pepperoni pizza, just with a mix of [red sauce + Korean BBQ sauce](recipes/pizza-sauce/#korean-bbq).
+Topped with [Korean pulled chicken](recipes/korean-pulled-chicken), banana peppers, pineapple, some cheddar in the mix, and finished with cilantro.e + 13 min bake).
+Longer bakes are good when using lots of sauce and cheese.

+{{< gallery match="images/korean-bbq/*" sortOrder="asc" rowHeight="150" margins="5" thumbnailResizeOptions="600x600 q90 Lanczos" imageResizeOptions="1920x1920 q90 Lanczos" showExif=false previewType="blur" embedPreview=true loadJQuery=true >}}

+Remove pan from oven and separate edges from pan all the way around (offset spatulas work best).
+Use spatula to lift a corner and peek at the bottom.
+If it looks pale / yellow-golden instead of golden-brown, move to a warming rack placed in a half-sheet pan and bake for a few more minutes, covering the top with foil if needed.
+Peek after a few minutes and keep going until the bottom is golden-brown.
+Move to warning rack on counter, top with grated parm/pecorino and oregano, and let rest for 5 minutes.

 ### Summer Squash + Goat Cheese Pizza

 Inspired by [Smitten Kitchen's Summer Squash Pizza](https://smittenkitchen.com/2016/08/summer-squash-pizza/), but with parbaked dough and added goat cheese.